 Chapter VII: Bow down to Monster Mash and pledge your loyalty to the graveyard smash.

-We are introduced to the concept of Baleful scourges, and immediately I swoon in a most ungentlemanly fashion.
-4 Unique High CR monsters that represent ancient elemental forces that have been slumbering for millenia and are awakened by the growing influence of Nephandum or because the GM is angry?
+We are introduced to the concept of Baleful Scourges, and immediately I swoon in a most ungentlemanly fashion.
+4 Unique High CR monsters that represent ancient elemental forces that have been slumbering for millennia and are awakened by the growing influence of Nephandum or because the GM is angry?
 Are they classic?
 Immune to all divination magic?
 True seeing?
 No bullshit nine hundred spell like abilities to make them tough?

 A giant black serpent born from the heart of a volcano that burns everything in its wake?
 A great maw in the sky that eats everything in order to understand it and spits lightning?
-A giant squid monster that slumbers for eons and poisons the very water it lives in?
+A giant octopus monster that slumbers for eons and poisons the very water it lives in?
 A titanic monster made of rock that can glide through solid stone, attacks by ripping off chunks of its rock body and hurling it at people and causes earthquakes?
 I love you Nephandum.

-The rest of the bestiary presents us with an astonishing variety (with the exception of a palette swapped Winter Wight) of deformed abberations (a dream-eating humanoid that reproduces by emotion-draining pregnant women), gruesome undead creatures (a legless skinless undead creature that can steal skins and imitate the voice of its prey to pass as a leper), creepy humanoids (a race of regenerating humanoids that graft weaponry into their bodies, mothmen), horror staples (mirror images that come alive and muder you) or hideous plant monsters.
+The rest of the Bestiary presents us with an astonishing variety (with the exception of a palette swapped Winter Wight) of deformed abberations (a dream-eating humanoid that reproduces by emotion-draining pregnant women), gruesome undead creatures (a legless skinless undead creature that can steal skins and imitate the voice of its prey to pass as a leper), creepy humanoids (a race of regenerating humanoids that graft weaponry into their bodies, mothmen), horror staples (mirror images that come alive and murder you) or hideous plant monsters.
 Most of the monsters have some sort of modus operandi that differs from “it attacks” or some sort of motivation, ensuring there are plenty of hooks.
 You read the entries and can immediately conceive of an adventure or encounter around them.
 Those are good monsters.
 A giant plant monster of vines that grafts humans into itself so it can use them to get enough carbon dioxide from the air as long as they remain alive.
 I cannot even.
 That is great.
 The CRs are okay, most are around the 6-12 level.
 I would have preferred some more low CR monsters but this is a minor gripe.
 The section finishes with a template for the servants of each of the Ancestral Terrors.

 Chapter VIII: Campaigning